magm3333/node-prd/README.md

 ## TODO
 - Implement: XPathDataFactory, KettleDataFactory and BandedMDXDataFactory
 - Build an example web site with express/jade
-- Make it work on Windows & Mac
+- Make it work on Mac
 - Add more parameter types (StringList, etc)
 - Auto test
 - Do you have any idea?